freddyaboulton/gradio-webrtc/docs/userguide/streams.md

 ### Handlers

-The `handler` argument is the main component of the `Stream` object.
+The `handler` argument is the main argument of the `Stream` object.
 A handler should be a function or a class that inherits from `StreamHandler` or `AsyncStreamHandler` depending on the modality and mode.

 | Modality | send-receive | send | receive |